 Potty Dishumour (Part 3)

 Of course no-one else heard the angel laugh.
-Angels have a way of disguising themselves amongst the sound of the air conditioner and the inane mumblings of the people especially those I called the ‘gang’, for lack of another word.
-They hovered somewhere between drinking buddies and people you can’t shake off even though you know they are crap.
+Angels have a way of disguising themselves amongst the sound of the air conditioner and the inane mumblings of the people I called the ‘gang’ ,for lack of another word.
+They hovered somewhere between drinking buddies and people you can’t quite shake off even though you know they are crap.

-Just thinking the word crap twisted my bowels in knots again.
-The angel placed a hand on my shoulder.
+Just thinking the word crap had my bowels twisting in knots again, I felt the angel place a hand on my shoulder.
 Who would guess that poop had a patron saint, well not quite a saint, they wouldn’t waste a martyr who had been flayed alive or disemboweled on poop but a third class angel they could spare, or so it would seem.

-The angel had appeared in 3rd Grade when I had struggled with bouts of diarrhea and constipation that the child psychiatrist put down to stress.
-By my untimely exit from Grad School, when I embarrassed myself and the entire History Faculty because of someone’s ill conceived practical joke that involved clingfilm on the Dean’s toilet, we were truly bonded.
+The angel had appeared in 3rd Grade when I had struggled with bouts of diarrhea and constipation.
+By my untimely exit from Grad School, when I embarrassed myself and the entire History Faculty because of someone’s ill conceived practical joke that involved clingfilm on the Dean’s toilet, we were well and truly bonded.